 If your little ones have been bringing home a mountain of letters and schoolwork throughout the year, it’s likely that you haven’t had time to sort through it all.
 As such, set aside an hour or so to go through letters and make a note of any important dates or school information.
-Mary Jo also suggested stashing away items you won’t need for the next few months, saying, 'Put backpacks and lunch kits away for the summer.'
+Professional organizer Mary Jo Contello, owner of Organized by MJ, also suggested stashing away items you won’t need for the next few months, saying, 'Put backpacks and lunch kits away for the summer.'
 And of course, keep any of their precious artwork you really love!

 Professional organizer Emily Speed, and owner of The Organized Home Mindset, also suggests that you should; 'see what clothes your kids have outgrown ahead of the summer camps (and before all the back-to-school chaos of the fall), in order to lighten up their wardrobe space.'

 4. Clear out the garage

 Pre-summer is a fantastic time for organizing and decluttering your storage space – be it a garage, summer house, or other kinds of backyard storage space – especially if this is where you store your seasonal items.

 Shannon Krause, a certified professional organizer and owner of Tidy Nest, said, 'The garage or shed would benefit from a full edit before the summer begins.
 Remove any items you’re no longer using, and make sure the winter items are not taking up prime real estate.'

 Emily urged that decluttering these areas is all about making room for summer items.
 'The garage is where most of the outside gear is stored, and you want to have easy access to these items.
 For example, if you have a pool, or spend a lot of time at the pool, you should evaluate your pool floats and let go of items that need replacing,' she explained.